Judge says NYC can't let noncitizens vote in city elections

 Legally documented, voting-age noncitizens comprise nearly one in nine of New York City’s 7 million voting-age inhabitants.

+Meanwhile, Alabama, Colorado and Florida have in recent years adopted rules that would preempt any attempts to pass laws like the one in New York City.
+Arizona and North Dakota already had prohibitions on the books.

+In New York City, a proposal to let noncitizens vote in city elections was floated for years before passing the Democrat-led City Council in December.
+One council member, Francisco Moya, choked up as he envisioned his mother, an immigrant from Ecuador, becoming able to vote for him.

-The law gave municipal voting rights to noncitizens who have been lawful permanent residents of the city for at least 30 days, as well as those authorized to work in the U.S. — including “Dreamers," a term for young immigrants living in the country illegally who were brought here as children and have temporary protection from deportation.
+The law gave municipal voting rights to noncitizens who have been lawful permanent residents of the city for at least 30 days, as well as to those authorized to work in the U.S. — including “Dreamers,” a term for young immigrants living in the country illegally who were brought here as children and have temporary protection from deportation.
+The term is based on the DREAM Act, a never-passed congressional proposal that involved them.

+Then-Mayor Bill de Blasio had reservations about the city law, including questions about its legality, and took no action on it.
+Successor Eric Adams then let the measure become law without his signature.
+Both Adams and de Blasio are Democrats.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.